 Project Summary: Non-specific Effects of Vaccines

 Vaccines can offer broad protection beyond the diseases that they were meant to target.
 This is called the non-specific effects of vaccines.
 Live vaccines, such as smallpox, tuberculosis (BCG), polio, and measles (or MMR) vaccines, can reduce child mortality more than what would be expected by fighting the target disease.
 Non-live or attenuated vaccines, such as DTP, malaria, and heptatis B vaccine, can have the opposite impact by increasing the chance of unrelated infections.
+Scientists have also found that females are more affected by these non-specific effects.

-Scientists also know that females are more affected by these non-specific effects.
-We can reduce the negative impact of non-live vaccines by simply giving the live vaccine after the non-live vaccine.
-The signficant health impacts of non-specific effects of vaccines can be used to inform vaccination policies for the best outcomes, especially in low-income countries with high childhood mortality rates.
+We can reduce the negative impact of non-live vaccines by simply giving a live vaccine after a non-live vaccine.
+The significant health impacts of non-specific effects of vaccines can be used to inform vaccination policies for the best outcomes, especially in low-income countries with high childhood mortality rates.
 The beneficial effects of live vaccines can also help to address health issues as diverse as COVID-19 and cancer.

 - Childhood mortality is high in many parts of the world, especially in low-income countries.
-According to UNICEF, in 2021, 1 in 14 children in sub-Saharan Africa died before reaching their fifth birthday—15 times higher than the risk for children born in high-income countries.
+According to UNICEF, in 2021, 1 in 14 children in sub-Saharan Africa died before reaching their fifth birthday — 15 times higher than the risk for children born in high-income countries.

-- Vaccinations are a way to protect children – and adults – from particular diseases.
-However, to increase the positive impact of vaccines the type and timing of the vaccination schedule is critical.
+- Vaccinations are a way to protect children — and adults — from particular diseases.
+However, to increase the positive impact of vaccines, the type and timing of the vaccination schedule is critical.

 - Routine vaccinations are a key part of protecting the health of children.